For Making Your Documents Braille-Ready.

-DBT includes two Word for Windows add-ins, SWIFT and the BANA Template, which help to make transcribers' lives easier when working with Word.
+To enhance interaction with Microsoft Word for Windows, DBT supplies the SWIFT add-in and the BANA Template, both of which help to make transcribers' lives easier when working with Word.

-However not all Word users are "braille aware", nor wish to be.
-You might wish to print this topic out and pass it round colleagues who prepare Word documents.
-Generally speaking, it will not cause extra work, and in fact might help them to use Word more efficiently.
+If you are part of a team that prepares documents for braille, you might wish to print this topic out and pass it round to colleagues.
+Generally speaking, it will not cause extra work.
+In fact, it might help them to use Word more efficiently.

-Here are 10 helpful rules and tips for making a Word document which will look good and make good Braille (as well as Large Print).
+Here are 10 helpful tips for making a Word document which both looks good and makes good Braille (as well as Large Print).

 All the Styles you need are set up in Word already: many Heading Styles all the way from Heading 1 on down, Normal for your body text, Index Styles, Table of Contents Styles, List Styles; these are all available in the Normal template.
 If you use these Styles, a Word document will translate into quite reasonably-formatted Braille.